-CubicFarms believes that these key investors have brought value to CubicFarms for three specific reasons:
+CubicFarms believes that Ospraie has brought value to CubicFarms for three specific reasons:

 - i.
 Access to Capital.
-The financings provided CubicFarms with the capital required to: (i) continue to invest in joint ventures; (ii) proceed with the optimization and automation of the System; and (iii) have available working capital to be deployed for other opportunities that may be accretive to the business. - ii.
+The financing provided CubicFarms with the capital required to: (i) continue to invest in joint ventures; (ii) proceed with the optimization and automation of the CubicFarm System and HydroGreen System; and (iii) have available working capital to be deployed for other opportunities that may be accretive to the business. - ii.
 Strategic Value.
-Given these investors reach globally, CubicFarms believes that these relationships provide CubicFarms with better access to global markets. - iii.
+Given Ospraie reach globally, CubicFarms believes that this relationship provides CubicFarms with better access to global markets. - iii.
 Access to People.
-These strategic investors have introduced several important manufacturing, supply chain and sales leads to the Company.
-Furthermore, these investors have provided insights on collaborative companies and technologies, as well as, access to both advisors and directors to the Company. - 2.
-Reseller Agreement with Groviv.
-On November 6, 2019, the Company announced that it had entered into a global Reseller Agreement with Groviv (now Gröv Technologies), a leader in the science and technology of controlled-environment agriculture (CEA).
-The Reseller Agreement expands upon the framework agreed to between Nu Skin and CubicFarms under which the parties agreed to work together to market and sell Systems in China.
-Groviv, a division of Nu Skin a minority investor in CubicFarms will lead global sales for CubicFarms and has appointed Joe Huston, its Vice President of Business Development to direct the effort.
-Mr. Huston has extensive retail sales and distribution experience, working with brands such as Walmart, Kroger and Costco.
-In January 2020, Groviv was renamed to Gröv Technologies. - 3.
-The License Agreement with Zenabis.
-In January 2019, CubicFarms and Zenabis entered into the License Agreement which provides Zenabis with an exclusive worldwide right and license to use the CubicFarms technology for cannabis cultivation and propagation and to sell cannabis grown using the CubicFarms technology so long as Zenabis satisfies annual machine purchase thresholds.
-If such purchase thresholds are not met, the exclusive license becomes a non-exclusive license.
-Zenabis is also granted the right to sublicense the rights and licenses granted to it under the License Agreement, subject to approval of CubicFarms, which consent may not unreasonably be withheld.
-CubicFarms believe that Zenabis is a compelling partner for the cannabis industry given the expertise that Leo Benne, Zenabis' Chief Growing Officer, has in agriculture automation and innovation. - 4.
+Ospraie has introduced several important manufacturing, supply chain and sales leads to the Company.
+Furthermore, Ospraie has provided insights on collaborative companies and technologies, as well as access to both advisors and directors to the Company. - 2.
 Reseller Agreement with HGG.
 On September 9, 2020, the Company entered into a Reseller Agreement with HGG.
 HGG has been engaged to help drive the promotion, marketing and sales of HydroGreen Systems.
 HGG is licensed to use the "HydroGreen" name and trademark in its authorized reseller activities to maintain brand consistency in the marketplace.
 HGG will develop a global dealer network to increase customer uptake worldwide, by leveraging its access to an industry dealer network in over 40 countries.
 HGG will also manage customer experience and all aspects of the sales cycle by providing purchasers of the systems with installation, training and troubleshooting services, and managing warranty claims.
 HGG is entitled to purchase HydroGreen machines, parts and consumables at wholesale costs, for resale.
 HGG will be responsible for the payment of dealer sales commissions.
-John De Jonge, a director of the Company, has a non-controlling indirect ownership interest in HGG though his investment in Total Dairy Solutions ("TDS"), the 100% shareholder of HGG.
+John De Jonge, a director of the Company, has a noncontrolling indirect ownership interest in HGG though his investment in Total Dairy Solutions ("TDS"), the 100% shareholder of HGG.
 TDS is a diversified multinational company that provides products and services to the international dairy industry and is managed by Mr. Kevin Fiske as CEO.
-TDS' many existing international contacts and business relationships will enable HGG to quickly develop an international HydroGreen dealer network in several key geographic markets and provide the necessary infrastructure to successful install the Company's HydroGreen system sales on a global basis.
+TDS' many existing international contacts and business relationships will enable HGG to quickly develop an international HydroGreen dealer network in several key geographic markets and provide the necessary infrastructure to successful install the Company's HydroGreen system sales on a global basis. - 3.
+Burnett Vertical Pastures Beta Project.
+On April 6, 2021, the Company entered into an agreement with Burnett for 12 HydroGreen GLS808 beta modules and daily feed production supply.
+This beta project, called HydroGreen Vertical Pastures, will include the first installation of the commercial scale HydroGreen GLS808 modules on a large-scale farm.
+Burnett is a strategic investor to CubicFarms interested in further advancing the HydroGreen technology and is a large US based beef cattle rancher and dairy farmer with over 17,000 cattle located on 35,000 acres.
+See "General Development of the Business - Three Year History."